raguay/favorites/README.md

 `Set Shorten Directory` - This command asks the user for a shortener name and creates a new shortener to that directory.

 `Remove Shortener Directory` - This command removes a shortener directory from the shortener list.
 It then expands the shortener in all the favorites that had that shortener.

+`Go to hot dir1` - This command set the current panel to the directory store in the memory location 1.
+The default is home.

+`Go to hot dir2` - This command set the current panel to the directory store in the memory location 2.
+The default is home.

+`Go to hot dir3` - This command set the current panel to the directory store in the memory location 3.
+The default is home.

+`Go to hot dir4` - This command set the current panel to the directory store in the memory location 4.
+The default is home.

+`Set hot dir1` - This command set the current panel to the directory store in the memory location 1.
+The default is home.

+`Set hot dir2` - This command set the current panel to the directory store in the memory location 2.
+The default is home.

+`Set hot dir3` - This command set the current panel to the directory store in the memory location 3.
+The default is home.

+`Set hot dir4` - This command set the current panel to the directory store in the memory location 4.
+The default is home.

 #### Files Created and Used